jeremenichelli/jeremenichelli.github.io/_posts/2015-09-12-what-is-it-to-be-the-new-ie.md

 ## Wrap-up

-Internet Explrer has been historically the one to get in the way when trying to deliver a decent experience to the user across all devices and browsers.
+Internet Explorer has been historically the one to get in the way when trying to deliver a decent experience to the user across all devices and browsers.
 To be the new IE, a browser would need to make you add polyfills and facade patterns and I feel that at least Chrome and Safari are not in that zone.

 Sorry folks but to me there is no such a thing as a new IE.